I like to drink grapefruit juice but hear that it can interfere with some prescription medications. Is that true?

-- Prevent organ rejection in transplant recipients
+- Prevent organ rejection

 Play it safe with prescription drugs.
 Always ask your doctor or pharmacist when you get a new prescription if it interacts with any foods or other medicines.
 If the answer is yes, ask whether you need to eliminate that food from your diet.

 - Grapefruit.
 Natural Medicines. https://naturalmedicines.therapeuticresearch.com.
 Accessed Oct.
 19, 2018.

 - Temple NJ, et al., eds.
 Drug interactions with food and beverages.
 In: Nutrition Guide for Physicians and Related Healthcare Professionals.
 2nd ed.
 Cham, Switzerland: Springer International Publishing AG; 2017.

 - Zeratsky KA (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Oct.
 2018.

 - Grapefruit juice and medicine may not mix.
 U.S. Food and Drug Administration. http://www.fda.gov/ForConsumers/ConsumerUpdates/ucm292276.htm.
 Accessed Oct.
 24, 2018.

 - Auten AA, et al. Hidden source of grapefruit in beverages: Potential interaction with immunosuppressant medications.
 Hospital Pharmacy.
 2013;48:489.